Yellowstone County judge extends block on abortion bills

 Planned Parenthood signage is seen in the Financial District neighborhood of Manhattan on April 16, 2021 in New York City.
-The Biden administration’s Department of Health and Human Services has begun the process of undoing a Trump administration policy, known as Title X, that stripped federal family-planning dollars from clinics that refer patients for abortions, a move that drove Planned Parenthood to withdraw from the program.
 (Photo by Michael M. Santiago/Getty Images)

 A Yellowstone County District judge ruled on Thursday to extend a temporary block on a trio of freshly passed legislation aiming to restrict and regulate access to abortions in the state.

 “[Planned Parenthood of Montana] and their patients will be irreparably harmed through the loss of their constitutional rights, thus the preservation of the status quo is necessary to prevent that harm,” Judge Michael Moses wrote in his order blocking the laws from going into effect.